 All of the funds available to the Institute are spent for workshop and colloquium activities and for travel expenses of visiting scientists.
 The Institute has no technical support staff or administrative staff.
 All the administrative work is done on a volunteer basis by the members of the Institute.
 The Institute's funding is substantially supplemented by contributions from the NSERC grants of individual members in pursuing the Institute's mandate.

-During the past academic year, the Institute's Executive Committee has consisted of R. Kobes, (past Director - Winnipeg) and B.W.
-Southern, (Director - Manitoba).
-The Director for the 2009-2010 year is G. Kunstatter from the University of Winnipeg.
+During the past academic year, the Institute's Executive Committee has consisted of B.W.
+Southern, (past Director - Manitoba) and G. Kunstatter, (Director - Winnipeg).